RocketDerp/April14_2025/Art/ScreenPlay/Cool_to_Hate.md

 ### Screenplay / script

-That story told in "Success Story" song by The Who April – 12 June 1975...
+That story told in "Success Story" song by The Who.
+Recorded April to 12 June 1975...

 Could be translated at the metaphor level to Charlie Kirk.